QingLu-USF/Notes_Gitbook/WritingRPackages.md

 > #' Stress Unit Conversion from psi to MPa
 > #'
-> #' Convert stress in PSI to stress in MPa
+> #' Convert stress in psi to stress in MPa
 > #' @param PSI The stress in psi
 > #' @return The stress in MPa
 > #' @examples